Your rights if your easyJet Gatwick flight this summer is cancelled

 The same pattern applies to British Airways at Heathrow when factors such as bad weather intervene.

-But critics say that other factors are at work.
+But critics point to a lack of resilience.
 On Monday 10 July, for example, easyJet had cancelled 30 flights to and from Gatwick by 7am – before delays had begun to build up.
-They also point to the almost zero cancellation rate on Ryanair and Jet2 to and from London Stansted, another busy airport, except when air traffic controllers are on strike.
+They also point to the cancellation rate on Ryanair and Jet2 to and from London Stansted, another busy airport: it is normally zero, except when air traffic controllers are on strike.

 What has easyJet done to address the problem?